 How to Get Your Newly Sodded Lawn Off to a Healthy Start

-– During the first ten days, water twice a day – once in the morning and then again in the evening.
+During the first ten days, water twice a day—once in the morning and then again in the evening.
 It is crucial that the sprinkler heads in each zone are checked to ensure that the entire lawn is getting covered.
 During each “watering session,” be sure to water for a long enough time to allow it to seep deep into the soil to be available to the root zone.
 For most irrigation systems, this requires a 20 minute cycle.
 Take rainfall into consideration and modify your irrigation schedule to save water (and money) and to not over water your lawn.
 For more information, read When to Water Newly Installed Sod.

 “When can I mow?” is a common question for all new lawn owners.
 You should mow as soon as your lawn has put down sufficient roots, such that you will have some difficulty pulling up individual pieces of sod.
-Quality sod laid during the active growing season that has received proper care and nutrition should be able to be mowed between 10 and 14 days after being laid.
+Quality sod laid during the active growing season that has received proper care and nutrition should be able to be mowed between 13–15 days after being laid.
 When you mow, be sure to set your mower to the highest setting so that you are only removing the tops of the leaf blades.
 If you start mowing and pieces of your new lawn start coming up, you either have your mower set too low, or your sod has not put down sufficient roots.
 Stop immediately and wait a few more days.
 To read more, visit When to Mow Newly Installed Sod.

-To recap, water twice a day for the first ten days and then transition to around 1 inch per week of total water from rainfall and irrigation as your lawn needs it.
+To recap, water twice a day for the first 10 days and then transition to around one inch per week of total water from rainfall and irrigation as your lawn needs it.
 Monitor your lawn to ensure that it is not drying up, paying close attention to the edges, as these are the most susceptible.

-Fertilize your lawn with a fertilizer specifically made for new lawns (New Lawn Starter Box from Lawnifi) to quickly establish healthy roots.
+Fertilize your lawn with a fertilizer specifically made for new lawns such as Lawnifi’s New Lawn Starter Box to quickly establish healthy roots.
 You can begin a regular Lawnifi fertilization schedule a month after establishment.